sheldrake/gig/charter.md

 The meetings themselves are open to public participation for everyone who agrees to the guidelines in this charter.

-Information about the group (including details about deliverables, issues, actions, status, participants, and meetings) will be available from our Github repo.
+Information about the Group (including details about deliverables, issues, actions, status, participants, and meetings) will be available from our Github repo.

 Most Generative Identity Group teleconferences will focus on discussion of particular aspects of our work, and will be conducted on an as-needed basis.

-The group will publish minutes for each teleconference on our Github repo.
+The Group will publish minutes for each teleconference on our Github repo.

 ## Decision Policy
-This group will seek to make decisions through the principle of strong consensus.
+The Group will seek to make decisions through the principle of strong consensus.
 Typically, an editor or other participant makes an initial proposal, which is then refined in discussion with members of the group and other reviewers, and consensus emerges with little formal voting being required.

-However, if a decision is necessary for timely progress, but consensus is not achieved after careful consideration of the range of views presented, the leads or chair may call for a group vote, and record a decision along with any objections.
+However, if a decision is necessary for timely progress, but consensus is not achieved after careful consideration of the range of views presented, the leads or chair may call for a Group vote, and record a decision along with any objections.

 Published documents may not necessarily have the consensus of the group.